layters/neroshop-specs/README.md

 The processing of mapping search terms to DHT keys is known as inverted indexing or simply, indexing.

-* `set`: Same as put but it updates/modifies the value to a key without changing the key.
+* `set`: Same as put, except it updates the value to a key without changing the key.

-This query also checks and validates the signature beforehand, using the user's public keys to ensure that the data is only altered by its originator.
+This query also checks and validates the signature beforehand, using the user's public keys to ensure that the data can only be modified by its originator.